 Social phobia, also known as social anxiety disorder, can be a crippling condition that makes it extremely difficult to be around people.
 It affects around 13% of the population at some point during their lifetime.
 A key element of the condition is a fear of doing something that will result in humiliation.
 That's not me.… Continue reading Why Depression Makes it Hard to Be Around People

 This post is by Kacha of Food.for.Thoughts, Life and its ways.
 If you suffer from loneliness, you’re not alone.
 ‘We are born alone and we will die alone’, I have to tell it like it is.
 It is difficult to bear but a burden shared is half a burden.
 On the other hand we are… Continue reading Emerging Blogger Series: Kacha (Food.for.Thoughts)

-How To Be Miserable: 40 Strategies You Already Use by psychologist Randy J. Paterson challenges us to make our lives more miserable than the already are.
+How To Be Miserable: 40 Strategies You Already Use by psychologist Randy J. Paterson challenges us to make our lives more miserable than they already are.
 The sneaky bit?
 He'll make us realize that we're already doing a lot of those things inadvertently.
-The book is broken down into 40 lessons, which are divided into … Continue reading Book review: How To Be Miserable
+The book consists of 40 lessons.
+These are divided into four cheekily… Continue reading Book Review: How To Be Miserable

-I spent Christmas with my family this year.
+I never would have thought that I would feel like a stranger in my own family.
+Depression changed everything, though.
+The present story I spent Christmas with my family this year.
 It was a small gathering - just my parents, my brother, his fiancee, and me.
-Except it didn't feel small; it seemed like there were far too many people around.
-I haven't had a lot of contact with my family for some time now because of my … Continue reading Feeling like a stranger in my own family
+Except it didn't feel small; it seemed like there… Continue reading Feeling Like a Stranger in My Own Family

 Depression is a profoundly isolating illness, as many mental illnesses can be, and as my illness progresses in many ways I find myself evolving into a hermit of sorts.